PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 As they walked north, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lies, what he could say about his errond, what he could not.
 Red offered no doubt, she was delighted with all parts of his script.

 Once he had finished his short, well rehearsed excuse, a comfortable silence settled.
 Red pointed ahead; "There's a beautiful spot on the edge of the meadow, a small stream next to a clearing.
-It's sort of hidden by a bramble thicket.
-I'm surprised I found it.".
+It's almost hidden by a bramble thicket.
+I'm surprised I found it."

 To The Knight this sounded ideal.

 - - -